DragonSenses/Algorithms/LeetCode/17-letter-combinations-of-a-phone-number/problem.md

 4. **Initialize and Call Backtracking**
    - Start with an empty combination and the first digit, and recursively generate all possible combinations.

+## **Implementation**

+#### Key Points

+- **Edge Case**: Return an empty array if the input is empty.
+- **Data Structure**: Use a hash map to map digits to their corresponding letters.
+- **Backtracking**: Use a recursive function to generate all possible combinations by exploring each letter for the current digit and moving to the next digit.

+### Explanation

+1. **Edge Case Handling**: If the input `digits` is empty, return an empty list.
+2. **Initialize Data Structure**: Create a hash map to map each digit to its corresponding letters.
+3. **Backtracking Function**:
+   - **Base Case**: If the current combination's length equals the input `digits` length, add it to the result list.
+   - **Recursive Case**: For the current digit, loop through its corresponding letters, add each letter to the current path, and call the backtracking function with the next index.
+Remove the letter from the path after exploring all combinations starting with it.